 Co-Lead: BfArM, PEI, OGYÉI, DLR-PT

-WP4 will design and implement three pilot projects to demonstrate that selected support activities can be implemented efficiently via the methodical approach proposed by STARS.
+WP4 designed and implemented 3 pilots to demonstrate that selected support activities can be implemented efficiently via the methodical approach proposed by STARS.

 - Pilot I: Successful transfer of a selected best practice example to one or more European Economic Area (EEA) countries;